-- 2. The Vermont Legislature should articulate a clear set of statewide strategic objectives for public postsecondary education (to which the VSC System should be expected to contribute), place these in statute, and use them to direct state investments.
-Such goals should be brief and broadly specified, framed in strategic terms, and capable of being linked to metrics.
-Examples of appropriate goals are reaching educational attainment targets, ensuring workforce and economic development needs are being addressed, maintaining affordability, and reducing equity gaps in student access and success.
-In establishing goals for its own work, the SC articulated a set of goals (as specified above) that may be used as a starting place for what the Legislature may adopt. - 3.
-The VSC System should be restructured and its institutions should be assigned clear missions, as follows: - a.
+- 3. The VSC System should be restructured and its institutions should be assigned clear missions, as follows.
+(A more detailed discussion of this recommendation begins on page 55.) - a.
 Maintain the Community College of Vermont (CCV) as a separate institution with a mission to focus on exclusively sub-baccalaureate programming expanded to encompass a greater focus on workforce-relevant education and training and services to adult learners and to employers, including non-credit programming. - b.
 Unify the remaining three VSC institutions under a single leadership structure and accreditation.
-In the process, ensure that it serves a mission to provide affordable and accessible baccalaureate-level education, limited master's programs in areas where the need for such programs is geographically dispersed (e.g., education, health care), and limited technical sub-baccalaureate programs in partnership with CCV. - c.
+In the process, ensure that it serves a mission to provide affordable and accessible baccalaureate-level education, limited master's programs in areas where the need for such programs is geographically dispersed (e.g., education, health care), and limited technical sub-baccalaureate programs such as those that currently exist, as well as others that may be developed and offered in partnership with CCV. - c.
 Both institutions should be capable of delivering education to residents in ways that prioritize access and success.
-This means that students of all types-including working adults, underrepresented and low-income populations, and rural residents-have access to physical campuses, robust online education, and adequate student support services.

-- d.
-Elevate the role the VSC System plays in stimulating economic and workforce development by delivering an array of academic and vocational certificate and degree programs that are continually refreshed to meet students' needs for skills in demand for entry into and advancement within careers, as well as to be responsive to employers' needs for talent. - e.
+This means that students of all types-including working adults, underrepresented and low-income populations, and rural residents-have access to physical campuses, robust online education, and adequate student support services. - d.
+The VSC System will embrace the role it plays in stimulating economic and workforce development by delivering an array of academic and vocational certificate and degree programs that are continually refreshed to be responsive to employers' needs for talent and to meet students' needs for skills in demand for entry into, and advancement within, careers.. - e.
 Ensure that the Chancellor's Office retains the capacity to provide for systemwide leadership on academic integration and interinstitutional collaboration; coordinate with other institutions, state agencies, employers, and other key stakeholders; and assure that the benefits of scale across the system are realized. - 4.
 The VSC System should move aggressively to coordinate administrative service operations.
-Although effective delivery of some services will require an oncampus presence, the System should develop a standard set of policies and policy enforcement coordinated centrally in order to capture the benefits of scale across the System.
+Although effective delivery of some services will require an oncampus presence, the System should develop a standard set of policies and policy enforcement procedures coordinated centrally in order to capture the benefits of scale across the System.
 This requires thoughtful reorganization of the administrative structure, including reporting relationships, but it does not necessarily require a larger centralized presence as leadership for each service can be managed by personnel with appropriate expertise located at a campus.
-To ensure success, the VSC System will need highly professionalized project management expertise to achieve a smooth transformation to a new structure for administrative service delivery. - 5.
-The State of Vermont should adopt a strategic approach to how it funds the VSC System.
-This approach should start with clear and specific objectives for its investments in the VSC System along the lines as those adopted by the Steering Committee and be accompanied by appropriate measures that help to assure that the state's investments are aimed at achieving those objectives.
+To ensure success, the VSC System will need highly professionalized project management expertise to achieve a smooth transformation to a new structure for administrative service delivery. ((A more detailed discussion of this recommendation begins on page 73.)

+5. The State of Vermont should adopt a strategic approach to how it funds the VSC System.
+This approach should start with clear and specific objectives for its investments in the VSC System along the lines as those adopted by the Select Committee and be accompanied by appropriate measures that help to assure that the state's investments are aimed at achieving those objectives.